Skip to Main Content

 ABOUT US

-The Owl Post online newspaper and Parliament yearbook, Olathe West High School’s student-produced publications since 2017, strive to capture the key events, important memories, and unique culture of each school year.
-The newspaper is available for free online and the yearbook sold to students and faculty each year.
-The newspaper staff is currently compromised of 8 students, and the yearbook is comprised of 25 students, each selected through an application process.
+The Owl Post online newspaper, one of Olathe West High School’s student-produced publications since 2017, strive to capture the key events, important memories, and unique culture of each school year.
+The newspaper is available for free online.
+The newspaper staff is currently compromised of 12 students, each selected through an application process.
 Students are expected to have taken pre-requisite courses, show a history of high academic achievement and interest, and obtain favorable teacher recommendations.
-Both publications are advised by Julia Walker.
+The Owl Post is advised by Aaron Shwartz.

 PUBLICATIONS POLICIES